moby/moby/docs/reference/api/docker_remote_api_v1.19.md

 -   **ExposedPorts** - An object mapping ports to an empty object in the form of:
       `"ExposedPorts": { "<port>/<tcp|udp>: {}" }`
 -   **HostConfig**
-    -   **Binds** – A list of volume bindings for this container.
-Each volume binding is a string in one of these forms:
+    -   **Binds** – A list of bind-mounts for this container.
+Each item is a string in one of these forms:
-           + `container_path` to create a new volume for the container
-           + `host_path:container_path` to bind-mount a host path into the container
+           + `host-src:container-dest` to bind-mount a host path into the container.
+Both `host-src`, and `container-dest` must be an _absolute_ path.
-           + `host_path:container_path:ro` to make the bind-mount read-only inside the container.
+           + `host-src:container-dest:ro` to make the bind-mount read-only inside the container.
+Both `host-src`, and `container-dest` must be an _absolute_ path.
     -   **Links** - A list of links for the container.
 Each link entry should be in the form of `container_name:alias`.
     -   **LxcConf** - LXC specific configurations.
 These configurations only